 Turning off video and even muting your microphone will improve your connectivity.

 Switch to group mode in the class settings:

-Small Group or Standard Group often gives you a more stable connection.
+Switching from Group to Peer to Peer in small groups often gives you a more stable connection.

-We would also suggest you read through one of our other article on possible internet connectivity issues here.
+We would also suggest you read through one of our other articles on possible internet connectivity issues here.